arrayio/array-io-keychain/README.md

 After you have installed KeyChain for [macOS](https://github.com/arrayio/array-io-keychain/releases/download/0.14/KeyChain.Installer.macOS.zip) or for [Windows](https://github.com/arrayio/array-io-keychain/releases/download/0.13/keychain.msi), you can start using it with web3.
 Just follow these simple steps.

+NB: If you launch KeyChain for the first time, you need to get a public key with the "select_key" command.
+You can save the public key to local storage.
+Then you will not need to use "select_key" command again.

 1. Install `web3override` library from this [source](https://www.npmjs.com/package/web3override).

 ```